·Updated

 $$ LANGUAGE plpgsql SECURITY DEFINER;

-• Each function implements explicit permission checks before performing any operation
+• Every function performs explicit permission checks before any operation

-• We use SECURITY DEFINER to allow functions to access the private schema securely
+• SECURITY DEFINER allows functions to access the private schema securely

 RETURNS JSONB AS